Music Teachers in Pensacola and Spanish Fort?

 Violin, Viola, Cello, Double Bass

 Jahleel knows his way around orchestral strings.
-He has been playing violin for 11 years, viola for 9 years, and he’s been playing cello and double bass for 8 years.
-He has been teaching all of them for the past 4 years.
+He has been playing violin, viola, and cello for more than 10 years.
+He has been teaching all of them for the past 6 years.
 Jahleel caters his teaching style to the needs of each student.
 He enjoys playing fiddle music, rock, worship, and alternative.
 Before teaching here, Jahleel taught with the Emerald Coast Honors Orchestra, where he still plays.

 Fun Fact: Jahleel is also a recurring member of the White Tie Rock Ensemble.

-Acoustic Guitar, Electric Guitar, Classical Guitar, Ukulele, Banjo, Bass
+Acoustic & Electric Guitar, Classical Guitar, Bass Guitar, Ukulele, Banjo, Mandolin